Head of Iran Guards declares 'end of the sedition'

 The White House declared it would seek new sanctions against those involved in the crackdown.

-Protests over economic problems broke out in Iran's second city Mashhad on Dec 28 and quickly spread across the country, turning against the regime as a whole.
+Protests over economic problems broke out in Iran's second city Mashhad last week and quickly spread across the country, turning against the regime as a whole in the biggest test for the authorities since mass demonstrations in 2009.

-A total of 21 people have died in the unrest, with protesters attacking government buildings and police stations in some areas.
+A total of 21 people have died in the unrest as protesters in some areas have attacked government buildings and police stations.

 "Today we can announce the end of the sedition," Jafari said, quoted on the Guards' website.